tourkaman/PDC-support-web/documents/contact/contact_support.rst

 If you are a **non-SUPR** user, you can contact PDC support directly by sending a mail to support@pdc.kth.se

-.. topic:: Before send us your mail:
+.. topic:: Before sending mail:

    Make sure you provide with adequate information when requesting support from PDC.
 In general, try to include the following: